 Polish the Grout

 Grout can get dirty—especially in the bathroom.
-Get yourself a bathroom cleaner and spray all over the grout.
+Get yourself a bathroom cleaner and spray it all over the grout.
 Then, use a toothbrush (that you'll throw away after this process), and scrub the grout until it looks white again.

 Replace Your Shower Curtain